Edit

 • user.city -match ".*?ago.*"

-It's better to use rules like:
+It's better to use a rule like this example:

 • user.city -startswith "Lag"